 However, do check the specs on your filter unit.
 You have to be absolutely sure that the filter is rated for the pressure it will see in your application, particularly if your compressed air discharge pressure is over 100 PSI.

-If you are running an air system where the pressure may exceed thae level that a polycarbonate bowl is rated for, you will want to select a metal bowl, even if it means going to a different manufacturer than the one you presently use.
+If you are running an air system where the pressure may exceed the level that a polycarbonate bowl is rated for, you will want to select an air filter brand with metal filter bowls, even if it means going to a different manufacturer than the one you presently use.

 That same oil has a reputation for being detrimental to some polycarbonate filter bowls, hazing the interiors and ultimately degrading them to the point of cracking and creating the potential for a catastrophic bowl failure.

-If you have oil carryover into your compressed air, and do not have a coalescent filter upstream to remove the compressor oil, that oil may damage the polycarbonate, and you would be better off selecting a metal or metal shrouded bowl.
+If you have oil carryover into your compressed air, and do not have a coalescent filter to remove the compressor oil, that oil may damage the polycarbonate of the filter bowl.
+At this point, an all-metal filter bowl would be best.

 In getting compressed air to your application, "it is better to use a longer and larger diameter air hose than an (electrical) extension cord" for your portable compressor!